Information for heads and governors

 In addition, Ofsted is looking quite closely at the relationship schools have with the Virtual School and information gained at network meetings has proven very useful to many schools during inspections.
 Education outcomes for children in care are a priority for Ofsted in the Eastern Region and inspectors have told us that they will be looking closely at how a school prioritises work with children in care when making inspection judgements.

-We are pleased to offer Designated Teacher Network Meetings for the summer term.
+We are pleased to offer Designated Teacher Network Meetings for the autumn term.
 This is open to all DTs, whether from a primary or secondary, mainstream or special school, or from a PRU.
-The network meeting will provide ongoing support with completing the online PEP via CLA Tracker, further updates on the new statutory duties and a forum for professional discussion and sharing of effective practice, with presentation from DTs.
+DTs are also welcome to sign up the governor for CiC and post-LAC to attend the network meeting with them.
+The network meetings provide ongoing support with the PEP, further updates on the statutory duties and a forum for professional discussion and sharing of effective practice with regards to improving outcomes for CiC.

 Please see details of the dates and venues below: